lgucrl/machine-learning-face-detection/README.md

 # Machine Learning face detection

 This project implements a **lightweight face detection pipeline** in Python aimed at running with **limited computing capacity** by combining classic computer vision methods with a fast, well-established machine learning model.
 Instead of deep neural networks, the project uses **Histogram of Oriented Gradients (HOG)** features and a **Support Vector Classifier (SVC)** to distinguish *face* vs *non-face* image patches.
 For detection in full-size images, the trained classifier is applied using a **sliding-window** approach and refined with **Non-Maximum Suppression (NMS)** to produce final bounding boxes.
+The full project can be visualized in the [`face_detection_ml.ipynb`](https://github.com/lgucrl/machine-learning-face-detection/blob/main/face_detection_ml.ipynb) notebook.

 ---